robusta-dev/robusta/docs/how-it-works/privacy-and-security.rst

 Robusta was designed with security in mind.
 Our four guiding security principles are:

 1. **Less is more:** Don't send mountains of observability data when small subsets of the *right* data will do.
 2. **Secure by default, configurable if necessary:** Do the right thing for most companies by default.
-Make it easy for companies with stricter needs to lock-down Robusta further or run it on-prem.
+Make it easy for companies with stricter compliance needs to lock-down Robusta further or run it on-prem.
 3. **Design for security:** Secure systems are designed to be secure from day one.
 Discuss security when planning new features.
 4. **Experience matters:** Hire engineers who have built secure enterprise platforms before.
 Make security a core part of company culture.